 The Coastal Commission's review and analysis of land use proposals has been certified by the Secretary of Resources as being the functional equivalent of environmental review under CEQA.
-The Commission has reviewed the relevant coastal resource issues associated with the proposed project, and has identified appropriate and necessary modifications to address adverse impacts to such coastal resources to the extent allowed while avoiding a taking of private property without just compensation.
+The Commission has reviewed the relevant coastal resource issues associated with the proposed project, and has identified appropriate and necessary modifications to address adverse impacts to such coastal resources.
 All public comments received to date have been addressed in the findings above.
 All above findings are incorporated herein in their entirety by reference.